NatronGitHub/Natron/README.md

 ### High priority

 - Real-time histograms,vectorscope,waveforms [All source code already exists,it's just a matter of hours to implement them]
-- Graphical user interface colours customisation
 - Proxy mode(i.e: downscaling of the input images to render faster)

 ### Features planned for next major version

 - Dopesheet
-- Progress report on the viewer (it is already implemented)
+- Rotopainting node
 - Multi-view (http://imagine.enpc.fr/~moulonp/openMVG/) support.
 - Meta-data support as well as per-plugin meta-data support by the node-graph
-- Rotopainting node

 ### Features planned for future versions

+- Graphical user interface colours customisation
 - OpenGL rendering support to make processing nodes even faster
 - 3D models viewer + renderer (using libQGLViewer)
 - And many more features that are in the list but that I can't think off the top of my head!